aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 No snowflake feels responsible in an avalanche.

-Last update: Tue Nov  4 05:10:35 2025
+Last update: Wed Nov  5 05:10:54 2025

 ### Let's play! 🎮